beekpr/examples/home-screen-widget/profiles/README.md

 ## Limitations

 The home screen only supports widgets developed using [Vue 2](https://vuejs.org/) and [Vuex 3](https://vuex.vuejs.org/).
-If you are new to Vue, please check visit the [official guide](https://vuejs.org/v2/guide/).
+If you are new to Vue, please visit the [official guide](https://vuejs.org/v2/guide/).